Amik-aa/Sales_prediction/README.md

-***This repository contains a machine learning model for predicting sales in marts.
+***This repository contains a machine learning model for predicting sales of marts.
 The model is built using Python and employs various data preprocessing and machine learning techniques.
 The goal of this project is to develop a machine learning model that can accurately predict the sales of big marts based on historical data.
 The model can assist mart owners or managers in making informed decisions regarding inventory management, marketing strategies, and sales forecasting.